microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Design Approach

 The design of your API is arguably the most important investment you will make.
 API design is what creates the first impression for developers when they discover and learn how to use your APIs.
-We promote API-first design approach where you begin your product design by creating an interface contract for your service first and later you follow with the service design and implementation to support the interface.
-This approach ensures decoupling of the interface and implementation and is essential for agility, predictability, and reuse of your APIs.
-Starting with user-facing contracts also promotes good understanding of user interactions, your modeling domain, and understanding of how supporting service will evolve.
-Microsoft Graph supports RESTful API style which follows HTTP, REST, and JSON standards, where API contract is described using ODATA conventions and CSDL for schema definition (see
+We promote API-first design approach where you begin your product design by focusing on how information will be exchanged and represented and creating an interface contract for your API which is followed by design and implementation of the backing service.
+This approach ensures decoupling of the interface and is essential for agility, predictability, and reuse of your APIs.
+Starting with user-facing contracts also promotes good understanding of user interactions, your modeling domain, and understanding of how the service will evolve.
+Microsoft Graph supports resource and query based API styles which follow HTTP, REST, and JSON standards, where API contract is described using ODATA conventions and schema definition (see Documentation · OData - the Best Way to REST).
 [Documentation · OData - the Best Way to REST](https://www.odata.org/documentation/)).

 In general API design includes the following steps: